SuzyAdel/JavaRootFindingMethods/README.md

 The solution entails iterating under the condition (if (fa * fb >= 0)) and breaking the iteration once it reaches zero, or if (fx == 0.0 || calculateError(x) == -1), or if it reaches the error limit.

+Refining the conditions improved its ability to execute simple calculations accurately, considering both the error limit and the number of iterations, enhancing its speed significantly.

 # Secant Method: